-At times your Device Manager or DXDiag on your Windows 11/10 computer may report an error code.
+At times your Device Manager on your Windows 11/10 computer may report an error code.
 If you see a hardware-related error, then this post will help you identify the cause and show you how to resolve the issue.

 If some of your devices are not working properly, running the Hardware and Devices Troubleshooter, Windows USB Troubleshooter, etc., may help you.
 But if it doesn’t, you may have to find out the error code associated with your problem and manually go for specific troubleshooting.
 In this post, we will share how to Fix Device Manager Error.